 Recology believes that art plays a unique role in educating and inspiring the public.
 By supporting artists who create work from materials that have been thrown away, the Recology Artist in Residence (AIR) Programs encourage us to see discarded materials in a new light and reflect on our own consumption practices.

 Founded in San Francisco in 1990, Recology AIR Programs now operate in four cities: San Francisco, Portland, Seattle, and Astoria.
 GLEAN in Portland is a collaboration between Recology, crackedpots, an environmental arts organization, and Metro, the regional government for the Portland metropolitan area.
 In Astoria, the Coastal Oregon Artist Residency (COAR), is a collaboration between Recology and Astoria Visual Arts.

 Over 170 professional and 30 student artists have participated in these programs.
-View photos of their artwork here.
+View photos of work by artists who have participated in the San Francisco program here.